How to Fix Invalid Syntax Error in Python

 Summary

-So those mentioned above are the few cases when the Python Interpreter encounters the SyntaxError exception.
-In this tutorial, you learned how to fix invalid syntax error in Python.
-The standard errors, like missing closing symbols, misspelling keywords, etc., can be reduced by using any IDEs (Integrated Development Environments) while coding.
+So, those mentioned above are the few cases when the Python Interpreter encounters the SyntaxError exception.
+In this tutorial, you learned how to fix invalid syntax errors in Python.